ManyaJainrkm/Portfolio/README.md

 ## 🧠 About Me

-Hi, I'm **Manya Jain** — a passionate developer with experience in web development, DevOps, and data analytics.
+Hi, I'm **Manya Jain** — a passionate developer and CS Major with work and research experience in Web Development, DevOps, and Data Analytics.
-I love building projects that solve problems and make an impact!
+I love building projects that solve problems and make an impact, and I'm good with errors :)

 ---